 Remember to factor in the cost of preparing the subfloor floor and installation, too.

 Ifeoluwa Adedeji is a homes journalist with a keen interest in period renovations and sustainable house design.
+Her work has appeared in Homebuilding & Renovating magazine, as well as Evening Standard, Livingetc, Grand Designs, Ideal Home and Good Homes.

 Get the latest news, reviews and product advice straight to your inbox.